-If you “Stay In” you might also notice a few surprising touches in your room… Bluetooth lantern speaker, surfboard and bike racks, high-end toiletries and cozy bathrobes.
+If you “Stay In” you might also notice a few surprising touches in your room… Bluetooth lantern speaker, surfboard and bike racks, high-end toiletries, and cozy bathrobes.
 But look more closely, you’ll find a small display of living greenery and spray bottle.
 I later found out that these were local plants from the Nestucca River Watershed.
-You’ll also be provided with an iPad serving as alarm clock, tide table, weather station and access to lodge services.
+You’ll also be provided with an iPad serving as an alarm clock, tide table, weather station, and access to lodge services.

 Head Out with Your Own Adventure Coach

 While staying in is very nice, there is so much to see and do in the area.
 There is so much that the choices can be daunting.
 The lodge has a guided adventure program that will lead guests on customized excursions like hiking, crabbing, biking or cuisine focused outings.

 There’s no need to peruse a rack of brochures as you’ll have access to sort of an “outdoors concierge.”
 I met with Traci Still who manages the program.
 She also works with guests directly.
 Traci described to me a few of the adventures available to guests.
 Her enthusiasm and knowledge of the area and local guides made me want to try everything!

 Imagine this.
 She can arrange a “Sand Dollar Kayak Tour” where you will be outfitted, instructed on kayaking and taken to a magical place where, when the tide is perfect, you’ll be able to see live purple sand dollars.”
 The guides even warm you up with hot apple cider.